 Be especially careful not to fertilize too much.
-Many growers don’t realize they’ve made this mistake until it’s too late because things will seem just fine at first.
-Using too much fertilizer will still cause the foliage to thrive, which will give the initial impression of a successful vine, but the excess fertilizer will negatively impact flowering down the line.
+Many growers don't realize they've made this mistake until it's too late because things will seem just fine at first.
+Using too much fertilizer will still cause the foliage to thrive, giving the initial impression of a successful vine.
+Still, the excess fertilizer will negatively impact flowering down the line.
 Keep the soil pH between 6.1 and 7.8.

 4. Poor Timing When Pruning

-Allow plants to become well established before pruning.
-Pruning Honeysuckle too early can either reduce the number of blooms the vine produces or kill the whole plant.
+Allow plants to become well-established before pruning.
+Pruning Honeysuckle too early can reduce the number of blooms the vine produces or kill the whole plant.
 Honeysuckle vines should be allowed to grow for two years before pruning.
 Prune lightly during the growing season to encourage new growth.
 With light pruning, only remove old and bloomed-out flowers.

 5. Mold from Poor Ventilation

 Honeysuckle vines are prone to powdery mildews and molds.
-To reduce the chance of these developing on the vine, make sure there is adequate air movement around your plants.
-Always plant in open air.
+To reduce the chance of these developing on the vine, ensure adequate air movement around your plants.
+Always plant in the open air.

 6. Improper Support

-Most Honeysuckle vines are grown with support systems, although sometimes they’re grown as ground cover for erosion control.
-If using support systems, it’s important to use them correctly.
+Most Honeysuckle vines are grown with support systems, although sometimes grown as ground cover for erosion control.
+If using support systems, it's important to use them correctly.
 The trellis or arbor should be in place before planting.
-This removes the possibility of damaging the plant when trying to install a trellis on an area where a plant is already established.
+This removes the possibility of damaging the plant when installing a trellis on an area where a plant is already established.